 The first method is to find out where the website is being hosted.
 Contact the hosting company, in writing, with a DMCA Take Down Notice.
 You’ll need to provide all of the information to prove your case, but they are usually very helpful in getting it removed.
 There are many samples on the web.
 Just search for “sample dmca takedown notice” and you’ll have no trouble finding examples.

 If that doesn’t work, you can go to dmca.com and pay them to remove the offending material.
 They have a couple of different payment options, but it’s much cheaper than hiring an attorney.
 They can usually have the material removed within 48 hours.
+(DMCA stands for Digital Millennium Copyright Act and is a US law enacted by Congress in 1998 that made quite a few modifications to the US Copyright Act.)

 In short, if you need photographs or images for your website, purchase a license for their use or use some that are granted under Creative Commons.
 The usual requirement is that you give attribution to the original artist.
 You’ll have to find works that are licensed under Creative Commons.
 You can search for some here.
 Be sure to read the requirements if you use them.